Quebec City's top summer festivals and events

 Festibière de Québec

-Now's the chance to really explore your meaningful relationship with this malt and barley brew at a delicious beer festival in August.
+Now's the chance to really explore your meaningful relationship with this malt and barley brew at a delicious beer festival.
 With over 60 exhibitors on site, you can discover not only new beers to sip, but also ciders and snacks to try.
 Once you've downed a glass or two, enjoy the live music and outdoor venues found around the Old Port of Quebec.
 Make sure you leave the car at the hotel for this one.

 Les Grands Feux Loto-Quebec

 See the historic architecture of Quebec City illuminated by this fireworks festival.
 For a total of six nights over the course of a few weeks, you'll get to enjoy a pyro-musical show that's based on creative themes.
 If you want to skip out on the masses viewing the show from land, pay a small fee to view the spectacle from a floating platform or on a cruise--money well spent, we think.

 Pair a plethora of festivals and events with killer food and a historic old town, and you've got a jam-packed Quebec City itinerary on your hands.
 Practice your "merci's" and "bonjour's" and you'll be well on your way.